Superior 50 Mile Trail Race Information

 Superior 50 Mile Trail Race / Endurance Run Description and History:

 The Superior 50 Mile Trail Race is a point-to-point (100% trail) ultramarathon which traverses the Sawtooth Mountain Range on the Superior Hiking Trail in the far reaches northern Minnesota .
 The course parallels Lake Superior, the greatest freshwater lake in the world, climbs to near 2000′ peaks with breath-taking vistas of the lake and inland forests and crosses countless whitewater rivers and serene streams while meandering through mystic Boreal forests.
 The race starts at the Finland Aid Station / Finland Rec.
 Center outside of Finland Minnesota, and finishes at Caribou Highlands Lodge in Lutsen.
 Runners will have access to seven aid stations between the start and finish, and will never go more than 9.4 miles without an opportunity for aid.
 The Superior 50 Mile is put on by ultrarunners for ultrarunners.

-Registration will be handled via a lottery process and there is a qualifying standard for the 50 mile race, complete registration details and information can be found HERE http://www.superiorfalltrailrace.com/registration-info/
+Registration is handled via a lottery and there is a qualifying standard for the 50 mile race – complete registration dates, details and information can be found HERE http://www.superiorfalltrailrace.com/registration-info/

 Refunds – Transfers – Switches: